antonchar/User-Service/README.md

 [![codecov](https://codecov.io/gh/antonchar/User-Service/branch/master/graph/badge.svg)](https://codecov.io/gh/antonchar/User-Service)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-This is a simple CRUD MVC project implemented with Spring Boot, MySQL and Thymeleaf technologies.
+This is a CRUD MVC service which allows to manage user entries with various levels of access right.
-The project is not finished and is under development.
-It is updated from time to time.
+Although the core functionality is ready, the project is not finished and is under development.
+New features and improvements will be added from time to time.

 ##Working Version